 The final passenger working took place on March 4th 1987 with 25904 working the 23.15 Crewe - Preston forward from Warrington following an electric multiple unit failure.

-March: By Wednesday 20th only 25904 & 25912 remained active.
-25904 had worked the 7V52 17.12 Sellafield - Bridgwater as far as Gloucester (17th), the 9G12 Crewe Basford Hall - Bescot (18th).
-Noted at Manchester Victoria (19th) before running light to Wigan for 6L58 Wigan - Castleton CWR depot with eleven empty YEA wagons.
+At lunchtime on March 12th 25904 was at Ellesmere Port, with 25903.
+On March 17th 25904 had worked the 7V52 17.12 Sellafield - Bridgwater as far as Gloucester, the next day (18th) the 9G12 Crewe Basford Hall - Bescot and was noted at Manchester Victoria on 19th before running light to Wigan for 6L58 Wigan - Castleton CWR depot with eleven empty YEA wagons.
 It returned to Manchester before being sent to Crewe on evening of 20th.
 However the next day it reached Chester to handle Sunday ballast work at Connah’s Quay, withdrawal would come early on Monday 23rd.

 It was on March 23rd 1987 that 25912, 25059 & 25904, (the first two still running) moved from Crewe Depot to Basford Hall yard to join a line of their silent sisters.